HussainAther/philosophy/causality/emergence.md

 The more complicated notion of a stable partition of a state space is based on the idea of coarse-grained states, i.e. cells of a partition whose boundaries are (approximately) maintained under the dynamics.

+Stability criteria guarantee that the statistical states of Ls are based on a robust partition so that the emergent observables in Hi are well-defined.
+(For instance, if a partition is not stable under the dynamics of the system at Li , the assignment of states in Hi will change over time and, thus, will be ill-defined.)
+Implementing a contingent context of Hi as a stability criterion in Li yields a proper partitioning for Ls .
+In this way, the lower-level state space is endowed with a new, contextual topology.